boazbk/tcs/lec_17_model_rand.md

 The proof of [rnandthm](){.ref} can be summarized as follows:  we can replace a $poly(n)$-time algorithm that tosses coins as it runs, with an algorithm that uses a single set of coin tosses $r^* \in \{0,1\}^{poly(n)}$ which will be good enough for all inputs of size $n$.
 Another way to say it is that for the purposes of computing functions, we do not need "online" access to random coins and can generate a set of  coins "offline" ahead of time, before we see the actual input.

-But this does not really help us with answering the question of whether $\mathbf{BPP}$ equals $\mathbf{P}$, since we still need to find a way to generate these "offline" coins.
+But this does not really help us with answering the question of whether $\mathbf{BPP}$ equals $\mathbf{P}$, since we still need to find a way to generate these "offline" coins in the first place.
 To derandomize an RNAND++ program we will need to come up with a _single_ deterministic algorithm that will work for _all input lengths_.
 That is, unlike in the case of RNAND programs, we cannot choose for every input length $n$ some string $r^* \in \{0,1\}^{poly(n)}$ to use as our random coins.